 Cyber Security vs. Data Science Career Paths and Growth

-Cyber security and data science offer incredible opportunities for a career-minded individual who wants to get involved in a couple of the more exciting and active IT fields.
-Both fields' career paths follow similar trajectories.
+Cyber security and data science offer incredible opportunities for a career-minded individual who wants to get involved in two of the more exciting and active IT fields.
+Both fields have similar career paths.

 Cyber security experts typically start with a bachelor’s degree in cyber security, computer science, information technology, or a related field.
-In addition, cyber security hopefuls should have skills in core topics like programming, cloud computing, and networks and systems administration.
+They should also have skills in core topics like programming, cloud computing, and networks and systems administration.

-After graduation, the aspiring cyber security expert signs on with a company in an entry-level role.
-Once they have gained experience in the field, typically after a few years, it’s time to try for a senior position, which typically requires a master’s degree and certification in several different cyber security-related disciplines.
+After graduation, the aspiring cyber security expert typically signs on with a company in an entry-level role.
+Once they have gained experience in the field, typically after a few years, it’s time to try for a senior position, which typically requires a master’s degree and certification in several different cybersecurity-related disciplines.

 Cyber security experts typically follow career paths like: